 An extra robot is an investment, but it was a good move for you?

-Harm: “Definitely.
-We recouped the investment through the higher production.
-And it also makes our work more enjoyable.
-Now it doesn't matter if one robot malfunctions in the night.
-We just turn it off and get an engineer to come in next day."
+Harm: “Definitely!
+We’ve easily recouped the investment through higher production, and it also makes our work far more enjoyable.
+It no longer matters if one of the robots malfunctions during the night; we just turn it off and arrange for an engineer to come the next day."

 What did you find most difficult when you switched to robots?

-Harm: “It took some getting used to for us personally.
-The cows immediately knew where the robots were, so we had no problems in that respect.
-But we had quite a lot of cows with crossed teats or short teats or cows which took a long time to milk.
+Harm: “It took some getting used to for us personally, but the cows immediately knew where the robots were, so we had no problems in that respect.
+That said, we had quite a lot of cows with crossed teats or short teats, or cows that took a long time to milk.
 So, we sold all those cows beforehand, and then a few more.
-Making different breeding choices, that's important.
-We still have difficulty milking a few of our cows, but much less than before."
+Making different breeding choices, that's important – we still have difficulty milking a few of our cows, but much less than before."

 Do you have any tips for colleagues about the rhythm in the barn?

 Jan-Harm: “We have a fixed routine for the cows.
-Twice a day, if necessary, we bring any cows to the robot which have not been there long enough.
+Twice a day, if necessary, we bring any cows to the robot that haven’t been there long enough.
 That's a good moment to clean the boxes, add straw and check their health.
-We also feed them once a day and we fill the hopper three times.
-That creates a calm environment and we find that this suits the cows best."
+We also feed them once a day and we fill the hopper three times daily.
+It creates a calm environment, which we find suits the cows best."

-Harm: “If we are away for a day, the cows are happy.
+Harm: “If we’re away for a day, the cows are happy.
 Peace in the barn does them good.
-Sunday is a very good day."
+Sunday is a very good day!"

 Finally, you've been a customer of De Heus for a long time.
 How does that benefit you as a robot farm?

-Harm: “When Hendri, our De Heus Specialist, started here all those years ago, I told him that, if there was anything he didn't know, I expected him to call in someone who did.
-And that's what happens.
-Which is what makes working with De Heus so enjoyable.
-Hendri is very experienced and is my regular advisor.
-Then twice a year, Hendri brings in robot specialist Rob van Echtelt to come and check my cows and how the robots are operating.”
+Harm: “When Hendri, our De Heus specialist, started here all those years ago, I told him that, if there was ever anything he didn't know, I expected him to call in someone who did.
+That's what happens, and it’s what makes working with De Heus so enjoyable.
+Hendri is very experienced and is my regular advisor, but twice a year, he brings in robot specialist Rob van Echtelt to check my cows and to see how the robots are operating.”

-Jan-Harm: “When you switch to using milking robots, you suddenly get a lot of data.
-So it's helpful when the robot specialist checks everything and makes it visual.
-You can then make new connections.
-The extra knowledge that is shared helps us move on."
+Jan-Harm: “When you switch to using milking robots, you suddenly receive a flood of data, so it's helpful when the robot specialist checks everything and makes the information easier to visualise.
+You can then make new connections; this extra knowledge helps us move forward.